7 Questions to keep paramedic students on track during simulation

 2. How did you manage or mitigate those hazards?

-3. What were your patient's initial assessment problems?
+3. What were your patient's primary assessment problems?

-4. How did you manage those initial assessment problems?
+4. How did you manage those primary assessment problems?

 5. What were the key findings during your secondary assessment?